casics/extractor/README.md

 The formats of the text data
 ----------------------------

-The extractor `get_words(...)` function returns a list of textual words found in files in the repository.
-It currently only understands English plain-text files, files that can be converted to plain text (such as HTML and Markdown), and Python code files.
+The extractor `get_words(...)` function returns a list of textual words found in files in a repository.
+It currently only understands (1) English plain-text files, (2) files that can be converted to plain text (such as HTML and Markdown), and (3) Python code files.
 It takes a repository identifier and an optional argument to tell it to limit consideration to only text or code files:

 * `get_words(id)`: return a list of all words in both text and code files.
 * `get_words(id, filetype='text')`: return a list of all words in text files, ignoring code files.
 * `get_words(id, filetype='code')`: return a list of all words in code files, ignoring text files.

-For text files, it automatically converts some structured text files into plain text.
-These are currently: HTML, Markdown, AsciiDoc, reStructured Text, RTF, and Textile.
-For code files, it uses text it finds in the (1) file header (or file docstring, in the case of Python), (2) comments in the file, and (3) documentation strings on classes and functions.
+For text files, it automatically converts some structured text files and some document formats into plain text.
+These are currently: HTML, Markdown, AsciiDoc, reStructured Text, RTF, Textile, LaTeX/TeX, DOCX and ODT.
+For code files, it uses the text it finds in the (1) file header (or file docstring, in the case of Python), (2) comments in the file, and (3) documentation strings on classes and functions.

 The list of words is processed to a limited extent.
 The transformations are: